nicohman/eidolon/README.md

 imports [dir] : imports in all game directories within given directory

 wine_add [name] [.exe] : adds windows exe to be run under wine to the registry

+version : displays the current eidolon version and contact info

 help : show this screen